survivejs/webpack-book/manuscript/output/01_targets.md

 ## Web Targets

 Webpack uses the *web* target by default.
-This is ideal for a web application like the one we have developed in this book.
+This is ideal for a web application like the one you have developed in this book.
 Webpack will bootstrap the application and load its modules.
 The initial list of modules to load is maintained in a manifest, and then the modules can load each other as defined.

 ### Web Workers